grnet/synnefo/docs/admin-guide.rst

 Here we will describe how should a large scale Synnefo deployment look like.
 Make sure you are familiar with Synnefo and Ganeti before proceeding with this section.
-This means you should at least have already set up successfully a working Synnefo deployment as described in the :ref:`Admin's Installation Guide
+This means you should at least have already set up successfully a working Synnefo deployment as described in the Admin's Installation Guide (:ref:`Debian
-<quick-install-admin-guide>` and also read the Administrator's Guide until this
+<install-guide-debian>`/:ref:`CentOS <install-guide-centos>`) and also read the
-section.
+Administrator's Guide until this section.

 Graph of a scale-out Synnefo deployment
 ---------------------------------------